sparkfun/Arduino_Apollo3/README.md

 ## Development Status

-Right now you will get compilation and access to the Ambiq SDK functions (currently supporting Ambiq SDK Rel 2.1.0).
-Board Support Package (BSP) definitions can be used with Arduino **variants**.
+The basic necesseties are in-place.
+This means that you can compile and upload code to your Apollo3 board.
+Development can be done with the whole range of Hardware Abstraction Layer functions provided in the AmbiqSuite Software Development Kit (based on Release2.1.0).
+Current focus is to begin building support for the essential Arduino libraries including:

-* **Base Arduino Support**
+  * GPIO
-   * delay and delayMicroseconds added April 9 2019
+  * Timing
-   * pinMode, digitalWrite, and digitalRead added April 9 2019
+  * Wire

-* **Tools/Utilities**
+  * SPI
-   * Serial uploader support (at 921600 baud) added April 10 2019
+  * Serial

 ## Installation